CD34: Tissue distribution

-Cells expressing CD34 (CD34+ cell) are normally found in the umbilical cord and bone marrow as haematopoietic cells, or in endothelial progenitor cells, endothelial cells of blood vessels but not lymphatics (except pleural lymphatics), mast cells, a sub-population of dendritic cells (which are factor XIIIa-negative) in the interstitium and around the adnexa of dermis of skin, as well as cells in soft tissue tumors like DFSP, GIST, SFT, HPC, and to some degree in MPNSTs, etc. The presence of CD34 on non-hematopoietic cells in various tissues has been linked to progenitor and adult stem cell phenotypes.
+CD34 is expressed in hematopoietic progenitor cells and endothelial cells of blood vessels.
+Thus, it has been used as a marker for capillaries and blood vessels.
+One of the most densely vascular organs is the kidney, wherein networks of capillaries are intertwined with renal tubules.
+In kidney sections, these networks of capillaries have been visualized by confocal microscopy of fluorescently labelled anti-CD34 antibodies.
+The presence of CD34 on non-hematopoietic cells in various tissues has been linked to progenitor and adult stem cell phenotypes.

 It is important to mention that Long-Term Haematopoietic Stem Cells (LT-HSCs) in mice and humans are the haematopoietic cells with the greatest self-renewal capacity and were shown to be CD34+ and CD38− cell fraction within the lineage-depleted cell population (LIn−).
 Human HSCs express the CD34 marker.
 Later studies have reported that low rhodamine retention identifies LT-HSCs within the Lin−CD34+CD38− population.

 CD34 is expressed in roughly 20% of murine haematopoietic stem cells, and can be stimulated and reversed.